 Don't promote your promotional pricing

 One way to help retain the perception of value that potential customers have for your product is to create a sense of urgency around the promotion.
-Let them know that this is a rare occasion, something they'll need to act on quick to take advantage of.
-This will help the success of the promotion, and minimize the damage discounting prices does to your brand.
+Let them know that this low price you are offering is a rare occasion, something they'll need to act on quick to take advantage of.
+This will help the success of the promotion and minimize the damage discounting prices does to your brand.

 What's the difference between a discount and a promotional price?